avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

     > quantile(randseqorflengths, probs=c(0.99))
     99%
-    282.87
+    248.07

-This means that 99% of the ORFs in the random sequences have lengths less than 282 nucleotides long.
-In other words, the longest of the longest 99% of ORFs in the random sequences is 282 nucleotides.
-Thus, if we were using this as a threshold, we would discard all ORFs from the Bacteriophage lambda genome that are 282 nucleotides or shorter.
-This will result in fewer ORFs being discarded than if we used the more stringent threshold of 531 nucleotides (ie. discarding all ORFs of <531 nucleotides), so we will probably have discarded fewer ORFs that correspond to real genes.
+This means that 99\% of the ORFs in the random sequences have lengths less than 248 nucleotides long.
+In other words, the longest of the longest 99\% of ORFs in the random sequences is 248 nucleotides.

+Thus, if we were using this as a threshold, we would discard all ORFs from the DEN-1 Dengue genome that are 248 nucleotides or shorter.
+This will result in fewer ORFs being discarded than if we used the more stringent threshold of 342 nucleotides (ie. discarding all ORFs of <342 nucleotides), so we will probably have discarded fewer ORFs that correspond to real genes.
 Unfortunately, it probably means that we will also have kept more false positives at the same time, that is, ORFs that do not